Geek-Estate/horizon-landingpage/_posts/2014-08-21-hospitality-networks-history.md

 [Pasporta Servo](http://www.pasportaservo.org/) was founded in 1974 for those who speak the language of Esperanto.

 [Hospex.org](http://www.hospex.org/), which began in 1991 as the 1st true internet-enabled exchange, has come and gone.
-Its successor, [Hospitality Club](http://www.hospitalityclub.org/) (HC), founded by Veit Kuehne from Germany in 2000, is still around.
+Its successor, [Hospitality Club](http://www.hospitalityclub.org/) (HC), founded by Veit Kuehne from Germany in 2000, is still around and has attracted several hundred thousand members.
 Another brief entrant, [OneNightStay](http://onenightstay.hospitalityclub.org/), was integrated with HC in 2004.

+[BeLodged](http://www.belodged.com/) was founded in 1999 and grew to cover over 37,000 cities and 117 countries by 2008.

 [GlobalFreeloaders](http://www.globalfreeloaders.com/) appears to have been abandoned in 2007 (date of the last update on the members home screen).
-It has over 100,000 members, if the [cuntry counts](http://www.globalfreeloaders.com/memberlocations.php) are correct.
+It has over 100,000 members, if the [country counts](http://www.globalfreeloaders.com/memberlocations.php) are correct.

 [BeWelcome](http://www.bewelcome.org/) began in 2007 by dissatisfied volunteers of the HC.
 It now consists of over 56,000 members across 150 countries.
 BW is overseen and funded by BeVolunteer, a non profit in Rennes, France.
 The entire history of the organization is documented [here](http://www.bewelcome.org/wiki/History_of_BeVolunteer).
-Aside from Couchsurfing, this is the largest active hospitality network on the internet.

 <p align="center"><img src="/assets/hospitality-network-logos/BeWelcome-logo.png"></p>